The Girl in the Spider's Web (film): Plot

-Lisbeth takes August to another safe house, where she confirms only he can unlock Firefall.
+Lisbeth takes August to another safe house, and confirms only he can unlock Firefall.
 Elsewhere, Needham locates Lisbeth's girlfriend, Sofia, and persuades her to arrange a meeting between them, intending to lure Lisbeth into a trap.
-Lisbeth evades him, and Needham is later arrested by SÄPO.
-Lisbeth helps him escape in exchange for him safely escorting August to San Francisco to reunite him with his mother; she begrudgingly agrees to later give him Firefall.
+Lisbeth evades Needham, who is later arrested by SÄPO.
+Lisbeth helps Needham escape in exchange for him escorting August to San Francisco to reunite him with his mother; she agrees to later give him Firefall.

 The Spiders trick August by calling him from his father's cellphone, then track him to Lisbeth's safe house.
-Camilla and the Spiders take August to her base of operations, the sisters' native house.
-Grane had hired the Spiders to retrieve Firefall for her and informed them of Balder's location, but Camilla kills Grane, instead.
+Camilla and the Spiders take August to her base of operations, the sisters' childhood home.
+Grane hired the Spiders to retrieve Firefall for her and informed them of Balder's location.
+However, Camilla, having other plans, kills her.

 Using a tracker hidden on August, Lisbeth, Blomkvist, Plague, and Needham locate him.
 Lisbeth breaks in to give Plague remote computer access to the building's surveillance system.
 She is caught and taken to where August is being held.
-She learns that Blomkvist has also been captured.
+Blomkvist is also captured.
 When Camilla threatens to torture him, Lisbeth tells August to trust her and to reveal the Firefall password.
-Camilla tries suffocating Lisbeth while describing their father's abuse.
+Camilla tries suffocating Lisbeth while describing Zalachenko's abuse.

-Armed with a .50 BMG sniper rifle and remotely guided by Plague via computer, Needham fires through brick walls, eliminating Camilla's henchmen, saving August and Blomkvist.
+Armed with a sniper rifle and remotely guided by Plague via computer, Needham fires through walls, eliminating Camilla's henchmen and saving August and Blomkvist.
 Camilla escapes with the laptop containing Firefall, and Lisbeth pursues her.
-Holtser, injected with a poison that induces blindness, stumbles through some woods onto a road, where he is fatally hit by Camilla's fleeing car.
-The vehicle crashes into the trees.
-Camilla, injured, escapes into the woods.
-Lisbeth pursues her to a nearby clifftop, where Camilla tearfully asks why she never returned to rescue her; Lisbeth says Camilla chose to remain with their father rather than escape with her.
-Camilla, heavily bleeding, drops the laptop computer and steps off the cliff before Lisbeth can stop her, disappearing into a snowy mist and apparently falling to her death.
+Holtser, injected with a poison that induces blindness, stumbles onto a road and is fatally hit by Camilla's fleeing car.
+The vehicle crashes into trees.
+Camilla, injured, escapes into the nearby woods.
+Lisbeth pursues her to a clifftop, where Camilla asks why she never returned to rescue her; Lisbeth says that Camilla chose to remain with their father rather than escape with her.
+Camilla, heavily bleeding, drops the laptop and steps off the cliff before Lisbeth can stop her, apparently falling to her death.

-Needham attempts to access Firefall, only to discover Lisbeth has destroyed it.
+Needham later attempts to access Firefall, only to discover that Lisbeth destroyed it.
 August is reunited with his mother in the United States.
 Blomkvist writes an investigative article about the Spider's Web to be published in Millennium, but then deletes it.
-Lisbeth destroys her native house as closure, then rides away on her motorcycle.
+Lisbeth destroys her childhood home and rides away on her motorcycle.